elucian/bee/syntax/structure.md

 * read   :accept input from console into a variable
 * write  :register in console cash result of an expressions
 * print  :output to console with end of new line and flush console cash
-* apply  :execute one rule in synchronous mode and wait for it to finish
+* apply  :execute one method in synchronous mode and wait for it to finish
-* begin  :start execution of a rule in asynchronous mode and do not wait to finish
+* begin  :start execution of a method in asynchronous mode and do not wait to finish

 **notes:**